-Cost assumptions are based on the actual costs that are incurred in the years before the valuation date.
+Cost assumptions are based on the actual costs that are incurred in the years before the valuation date and the planned cost figures for the next calendar year.
 The allocation of expenses between initial and renewal expense assumptions reflects the reality.
 The allocation of expenses is differentiated by product class and between regular and single premium contracts.